agent19music/my-sddm-theme/README.md

 ### Change the Background Image

-The theme includes a dark city aerial view by default.
-To use your own:
+Replace the default background with your own:

 ```bash
 # Copy your image to the assets folder